HaroonArif1/pub-sub-automation-demo/README.md

 # Pub/Sub Automation Demo

-This project is a simple Publisher–Subscriber prototype built using Python standard libraries only.
+A simple Publisher–Subscriber prototype built using Python standard libraries only.

-## Features
+## Overview

+This project demonstrates:
-- Publisher and Subscriber desktop applications
+- Publisher and Subscriber communication
+- Subscribe / Unsubscribe behavior
+- Event-driven notifications
+- On-demand polling
 - TCP socket communication
-- Subscribe / Unsubscribe functionality
-- Event-driven notifications
-- On-demand polling using "Check Status"
-- No background polling
-- Simple Tkinter UI for demonstration
+- Basic desktop UI using Tkinter

+The implementation focuses on communication plumbing rather than UI styling.

+---

 ## Architecture

-- Publisher acts as a TCP server
+- Publisher acts as a TCP socket server
-- Subscriber acts as a TCP client
+- Subscriber acts as a TCP socket client
 - Communication is implemented using raw Python sockets
+- UI is implemented using Tkinter

+---

-## Files
+## Features

+### Publisher
+- Connect button
+- Disconnect button
-- `publisher.py` → Publisher UI and connection state
+- Connection state visualization
-- `subscriber.py` → Subscriber UI and event handling
-- `socket_server.py` → Socket communication layer
-- `main.py` → Launches Publisher and Subscriber together
+- Event broadcasting to subscribed clients

+### Subscriber
+- Subscribe button
+- Unsubscribe button
+- Check Status button
+- Text box displaying received events and polling results

+---

+## Event Behavior

+- Events are delivered only when Subscriber is subscribed
+- No events are received in unsubscribed mode
+- Status polling occurs only when "Check Status" is pressed
+- No background polling is implemented

+---

-## How to Run
+## Run the Application

 Run both applications: